Product Design

 Giving Control to the User

 One of our main goals was to allow people to play around with the data.
-We grouped the data controls into this singular control bar that stays with the users from the home graphic page into the sublist pages.
+We grouped the data controls into this singular control bar.

 Users can sort and filter data, allowing them to find variables they see as important and encouraging interaction with the page as a whole.
-The primary action users can perform is flagging important variables, which brings us to the "Focus Area" page.
+The primary action users can perform is flagging important variables, which brings us to the "Result Insights".

 Actions from Results

 Paretify’s goal is to foster growth between employees and companies.
-The "Focus Areas" page acts as a way to give users a purpose when exploring their results.
+The "Result Insights" act as a way to give users a purpose when exploring their results.
 Users can view a detailed report of their results and see flagged variables.
 They can also write and attach messages about the results or highlight things they want to discuss in their next one-on-one meeting with their manager.

 This page serves as a recap of the results and as a bridge connecting employees and managers, ensuring everyone can be aligned.